Los Angeles tops the nation when it comes to chronic homelessness. This has been the case for a number of years.

 Another reality associated with homelessness in Los Angeles is that this segment of the community is now seen across the county.
 Homeless people are no longer found in limited sections of the city.
 Rather, homeless individuals and homeless encampments are seen everywhere from the more hardscrabble sections of the city and county to many of the more affluent neighborhoods.

 With the continual increase in homelessness in Los Angeles, many people have questions about the situation.
 One question some people do have is what is it like being homeless in Los Angeles.

 Sheltered Homeless Individuals

 About one-third of the homeless people in Los Angeles are able to take advantage of homeless shelters or some other type of temporary or transitional housing.
 These people do have an advantage over people who literally spend all of their time “on the street.”

 Sheltered homeless people usually are able to obtain at least one relatively nutritious meal each day.
 (The type of food available to them depends on what shelter they have accessed.)

 Some shelters, like the Union Rescue Mission in Downtown Los Angeles, offer their guests a broader set of services.
 The URM provides not only a place to sleep and other types of emergency services (food assistance and clothing, for example) but also programming designed to provide long-term solutions for a homeless person.

 Unsheltered Homeless Individuals

 Life is coarser for a homeless person who is unsheltered.
-About two-thirds of the home’s population in Los Angeles is in this classification.
+About two-thirds of the homeless’s population in Los Angeles is in this classification.
 They have no access to a place designed to be a residence.
-Instead, they find themselves living along on sidewalks, in parks, or in dilapidated buildings.
+Instead, they find themselves living along sidewalks, in parks, or in dilapidated buildings.